 The keyboard is made from durable aluminum and is just 4mm at the thinnest location.
 Customizable hotkeys make it easy to quickly access the programs you use most often.

 The optical laser mouse offers a unique feature of adjustable DPI.
 A button near the scroll wheel allows you to switch between 800, 1200, or 1600 DPI.
-That makes it perfect to use for gaming and then switch back to a lower setting for everyday tasks.
+That makes it perfect to use as a gaming keyboard and then switch back to a lower setting for everyday tasks.

 There are a number of different color combos to select from including black, space gray, white/gold, white, and others.
 The keyboard takes power from a rechargeable lithium battery while the mouse takes a pair of AAA batteries.

 Choose the Right Keyboard and Mouse Combination

 Hopefully, one of these great wireless keyboard and mouse selections suits your needs and can help power up your daily computing routine.
 They can come in handy if your laptop keyboard stops working, for example, or if you want the right gadgets to stay productive as a remote worker.

 And if you don’t want to hassle with both a keyboard and mouse, make sure to also take a look at our roundup of some great wireless all-in-one keyboards for Mac and PC.